-An archaeological records search for the project and the surrounding area within a one-mile radius was conducted by BFSA at the EIC at UCR.
-The search results identified 85 cultural resources within one mile of the project, none of which are within the project boundary (Table 4.1-1).
-These resources include 67 prehistoric sites, two multicomponent sites, and 16 historic resources.
+An archaeological records search for the project and the surrounding area within a one-mile radius was conducted by BFSA, utilizing data obtained from the EIC at UCR.
+The search results identified 77 cultural resources within one mile of the project, none of which are within the project boundary (Table 4.1-1).
+These resources include 55 prehistoric sites, two multicomponent sites, and 10 historic resources.
+Currently, BFSA is awaiting additional data requested from the EIC for the 10 remaining resources.
+Due to the limitations imposed by the evolving circumstances related to the COVID-19 pandemic, records search access has become limited, and the results are delayed for the foreseeable future.
+As such, the site form data for these sites was not available at the time of the completion of this report.
+An updated report will be provided to the County of Riverside once such data is available.

-The prehistoric sites located within one mile of the project include 59 bedrock milling sites, six bedrock milling sites with associated lithic scatters, and one isolate.
-The multicomponent sites include one prehistoric bedrock milling site with an associated lithic scatter and a historic trash scatter and one prehistoric bedrock milling site with a historic trash scatter.
-The historic resources include railway tracks, one railroad grade, one diner, two residences, the remnants of the Val Verde Elementary School, one concrete well and associated features, the alignment of the CRA, three foundations, one standpipe, three trash scatters, and one isolate.
+The prehistoric sites located within one mile of the project include 52 bedrock milling sites, one prehistoric pictograph site with rock shelters, a lithic scatter, bedrock milling features, one prehistoric pictograph site with a rock shelter, and one prehistoric pictograph site.
+The multicomponent sites include two prehistoric bedrock milling sites with an associated lithic scatter and a historic trash scatter.
+The historic resources include railway tracks, four residences, relocated Camp Haan barracks, the alignment of the Colorado River Aquaduct, two trash scatters, and one isolate.

-Table 4.1-1 Archaeological Sites Located Within One Mile of the Harvill and Rider Project
+Table 4.1-1 Archaeological Sites Located Within One Mile of the Water and Harvill Project